 Early registration deadline: 4 July.

-We can offer accommodation in student halls for students for £170, as part of the registration process.
-Alternatively, there are plenty of hotels (e.g. Glasgow City Centre Premier Inn, the Z Hotel, the Brunswick Hotel, or Moxy), hostels (e.g. Eurohostel or Hostelling Scotland Glasgow Metro) and Airbnbs in central Glasgow.
+Accommodation in student halls can no longer be reserved.
+However, there are plenty of hotels (e.g. Glasgow City Centre Premier Inn, the Z Hotel, the Brunswick Hotel, or Moxy), hostels (e.g. Eurohostel or Hostelling Scotland Glasgow Metro) and Airbnbs in central Glasgow.

 The school will take place at the University of Strathclyde campus in central Glasgow.